Bicycle Maps & Routes

+Myrtle Beach offers bicycle lanes and paths throughout the city.
 Bicycles are allowed on the beach before 10:00 a.m. and after 5:00 p.m. from May 1 through Labor Day.
 Bicycles are allowed on the boardwalk only between 5:00 a.m. to 10:00 a.m. from May 1 through Labor Day.
 There's no afternoon window for bicycles on the boardwalk during the peak summer months.
+Below, you'll find a helpful bicycle safety brochure and a map of designated bicycle lanes and multipurpose paths.

-- Map of Bicycle Lanes and Paths in Myrtle Beach (PDF)
+- Full-View Map of City Bicycle Lanes and Paths

 - Bicyclists riding on the roadway must travel in the extreme right lane in the direction of the traffic — not against it!

-- Whenever possible, bicyclists should ride on bike paths or designated bicycle lanes, such as those located on Mr. Joe White Avenue or North Ocean Boulevard.
+- Bicyclists should ride on bike paths or in designated bicycle lanes, such as those located on Mr. Joe White Avenue or North Ocean Boulevard.

 - Bicyclists must obey all road signs and traffic signals, and must give turn signals just as motorists do.